iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 The autoencoder attempts to compress this NxMx3 input signal into a reduced L-dimensional latent space.
-Once trained, the autoencoder reconstructs each new measurement and compares it with the original STFT input.
+Once trained, the autoencoder reconstructs each new (i.e. unseen) measurement and compares it with the original STFT input.
 The difference between the original and reconstructed signal is quantified using a loss function (MAE, MSE, logCosh, ...), which maps this discrepancy to a single numerical value representing the anomaly score as shown in the figure below.

 // Insert figure with the anomaly output of the autoencoder here